beatcoinpl/Private-API/README.md

 ## Cancel

-ut id of action you want to cancel
+put id of action you want to cancel

 Output:
 ```